gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/backup_restore.md

 ### Restoration procedure

-We assume that you have installed GitSwarm and have run `sudo gitswarm-ctl reconfigure` at least once.
+We assume that you have installed GitSwarm EE and have run `sudo gitswarm-ctl reconfigure` at least once.

 1.  **Make sure your that backup `.tar` file is in the correct location.**